Ship of Fools (Russo novel): Plot

 Upon Bartolomeo's urging, the Executive Committee decides that rather than continuing to explore the staggeringly huge vessel themselves, they will attach the ship to the Argonos and take it with them in hopes of delivering it to another human settlement with greater resources to continue the ship's exploration.
 This proves to be a horrible mistake as the true nature of the ship is revealed.
 Shortly after this decision is made, a young boy known by Bartolomeo sneaks aboard the alien ship, and Bartolomeo uncovers a horrifying part of the puzzle when he goes on board to bring the boy back to the Argonos: behind a door that the exploration team was not able to open on previous visits, Bartolomeo and the boy discover an enormous chamber containing horribly mangled corpses similar to the ones uncovered on Antioch, but in much greater quantity and more well-preserved because they had been frozen.
 It becomes clear that the aliens who committed the genocidal acts on Antioch were or still are on board the alien vessel, and were most likely its builders.
 While talking to the distraught boy, Bartolomeo has a sudden realization: How did the old woman know that they had named the planet "Antioch?"
 She is, as deduced by Bartolomeo, an alien.

 Bartolomeo calls an emergency meeting with the Executive Council and tells those taking care of "Sarah" to seal the room and sedate her.
 Once the "Sarah" realizes something new is happening, her human shape begins to change somewhat and she displays an extreme amount of strength while trying to break out of the medical room.
 She is eventually sedated and ejected into space, but not before momentarily transforming into something other than human.

 Attempts made to separate the alien vessel from the Argonos fail.
 Weapons have no effect.
 As panic begins to intensify aboard the ship, a final plan is devised.
 The residents on the Argonos will be crammed into the harvesters and shuttles, and they will travel back to the abandoned planet Antioch.
 To rid themselves of the aliens, Nikos and a few other trusted crewmen will remain aboard the ship and conduct a random jump out of the galaxy, possibly out of the universe, thereby taking the alien vessel with them.

-The plan is put into action and while the alien vessel struggles to free itself from the Argonos, the two star-ships are soon gone.
+The plan is put into action and while the alien vessel struggles to free itself from the Argonos, the two starships are soon gone.
 The story ends with the convoy still on its way to Antioch, although Bartolomeo hopes for the future.